We’ve updated our sick day blog for the post-COVID-19 era. If you have any additional suggestions, please let us know in the comments below.

-As summer fades and the weather cools, teachers are stocking up on school supplies like pens, paper, glue sticks, and….tissues?
-For most teachers, colds and the flu are an unfortunate side effect of working in schools.
-According to the CDC, the average elementary school student in the U.S. will have 12 bouts of the cold or flu each season from October through May. 😷
+Even before the pandemic, colds and the flu have always been an unfortunate side effect of working in schools – according to the CDC in pre-coronavirus times, the average elementary school student in the U.S. will have 12 bouts of the cold or flu each season from October through May. 😷

 Use Kiddom’s Planner to Design Pre-Made Sub Lessons